SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 ## TODO
 - Using a multiple shooting method for better optimization, and (?) better constraints
-- Updating the dynamic graph in a parallel process
 - Providing guarantee on the maximum time per iteration
 - Allowing the use of gym environment with discrete states